dtheyer/jack_bunny/README.md

 # Fork of jack_bunny

-Fork of [jack_bunny](https://github.com/jackyang127/jack_bunny) aimed to be more configurable and easily integrate with traefik and authalia.
+Fork of [jack_bunny](https://github.com/jackyang127/jack_bunny) aimed to be more configurable and easily integrate with traefik and authelia.
 Intended only for light home use on a private network.

 ### Installing on Google Chrome